DBS Checks FAQ’s

-The criminal record information which is checked and recorded (where appropriate) in the three levels of crb disclosure.
+The criminal record information which is checked and recorded (where appropriate) in the three levels of DBS disclosure.

 A ‘simple caution’ is not a criminal conviction, but it will be recorded on the police database.
 It may be used in court as evidence of bad character, or as part of an anti-social behaviour order (ASBO) application.
 The record will remain on the police database along with photographs, fingerprints and any other evidence taken.

 A ‘conditional caution’ differs from a simple caution in that you must comply with certain conditions to receive the caution and to avoid prosecution for the offence you’ve committed.